Team-753/2024RobotCode/README.md

 Python Robot Code for Team 753's 2024 FRC Robot

 To install all the packages to run this stuff on your computer run the following commands in your terminal:
-"py -3 -m pip install --upgrade robotpy robotpy[all] robotpy-rev robotpy-ctre robotpy-ctre robotpy-pathplannerlib robotpy-photonvision robotpy-playingwithfusion robotpy-wpiutil robotpy-wpimath wpilib robotpy-wpinet pyntcore ntcore robotpy-apriltag"
+"py -3 -m pip install --upgrade robotpy robotpy[all] robotpy-rev robotpy-ctre robotpy-ctre robotpy-pathplannerlib robotpy-playingwithfusion robotpy-wpiutil robotpy-wpimath wpilib robotpy-wpinet pyntcore ntcore robotpy-apriltag"